 Hey there!
 Is everyone psyched for the long weekend?
 I hope so.
-I have a colorful design for you today that I created using a Clear Stamper along with Clear Jelly Stamper multi-layer stamping plates for the first time.
-They truly unleash the abilities of a clear stamper!
+I have a colorful layered stamping design for you today.
+And it was created using a Clear Stamper along with their multi-layer stamping plates.
+This is the first time I’ve tried the plates and they truly unleash the abilities of a clear stamper!

-If you are wondering why my nails look complete different today than they did on Monday it's because this nail art was created in early Spring but, up until this week, I hadn't blogged since last Christmas.
+If you are wondering why my nails look completely different today than they did on Monday it’s because this nail art was created in early Spring but, up until this week, I hadn’t blogged since last Christmas.
 So you will be seeing all different shapes and lengths while I try to catch up.
-And, just to confuse you further, I may back date a few new posts for nail art that was time sensitive or has already been shown on Instagram.
 Anyhow.
-Let's take a look at this design!
+Let’s take a look at this design!

-I was excited to get started and I pulled out 4 plates to use: CJS-01 Flower and Butterfly, CJS-04 Infinite Flower, CJS-06 By The Sea, and CJS-10 Baby Bugs & Bees.
+I was excited to get started with the layered stamping.
+So I pulled out 4 plates to use: CJS-01 Flower and Butterfly, CJS-04 Infinite Flower, CJS-06 By The Sea, and CJS-10 Baby Bugs & Bees.
 See that adorable little Bee on my middle finger?
 He was the inspiration for this design.
-I'll be the first to admit that this is a bit "cutesy" for me, but I tried to 'adult it up' some with the Queen Bee reference.
-How'd I do???
+Certainly, I’ll be the first to admit that this is a bit “cutesy” for me.
+But I tried to ‘adult it up’ some with the Queen Bee reference.
+How’d I do???

 I stamped my middle finger using Mundo de Unas Black.
-I found the crown on MoYou London Princess 02 and I grabbed Queen from the longer saying on UberChic Fairytale 01 that is now my title.
-I created the honeycomb using a What's Up Nails stencil.
-I weeded it, painted it black and applied it to my middle finger once it was dry.
+The crown came from MoYou London Princess 02 and I grabbed “Queen” from the longer saying on UberChic Fairytale 01.
+Then I created the honeycomb using a What’s Up Nails stencil.
+First I weeded it, then painted it black and applied it to my middle finger once it was dry.
 I finished up with a healthy coat of HK Girl Fast Drying Topcoat on all of my nails.

 Here’s another close up for you.
 Is that gold insane or what??
 And my bee….awwww.
 It’s 4:25AM and I think I am getting a little caught up in the cuteness factor.
 So it’s a wrap folks!